masterrite/SnapRSS/README.md

 # SnapRSS
 An RSS feed reader inspired by QuiteRSS in Rust and uses Tauri frontend.
 For my own use.
 Written by Claude using Opus 5.5.
 Icon and name are by me.

 I've been using QuiteRSS for years.
 But it has fell out of maintenance and the interface has become outdated and clunky.
 Apparently it's quite a spaghetti code, too, making migration from Qt 5 to modern Qt 6 hard, according to discussions in its Issues page.
-Thanks to the advent of agentic AI, I now have the tools to realize my ideas without a developer or pay my friend way more than I could afford to build something he definitely won't have time to maintain.
+Thanks to the advent of agentic AI, I now have the tools to realize my ideas without paying my programmer friend way more than I could afford to build something he definitely won't have time to maintain.
 So here it is, QuiteRSS rewritten from scratch in Rust.
+Hmm?
+Learn coding myself?
+What do I do for a living, established content creator with a handful of free time and brain bandwidth?

 ## Features